jagrafft/presentations/arrays_types_fp_julia_python/slides.md

 | **stream** | $\forall A,B,C \nin\emptyset:C[A,B]$ |

 :::notes
+- This suggests why `start/next/stop` (iterator) methods are fundamental to the definition of arrays; and how arrays relate to streams.
 - Streams are generally defined as promising (or greater) a *next* value.
 :::